Myoclonus epilepsy with ragged-red fibers

 • Most, but not all, mothers of affected boys are mutation carriers; mosaicism has been reported. |

-X-linked myotubular or centronuclear myopathy is assigned to the group of congenital myopathies (OMIM #310400) (66).
-These myopathies were defined after the advent of histochemical staining methods of muscle biopsy sections on the basis of structural abnormalities in the muscle fibers.
-The X-linked form of myotubular myopathy was first described in a large Dutch pedigree in which the affected males showed muscle fibers resembling fetal myotubes (212).
-A long-term follow-up study of this and another Dutch family shows wide variability in the clinical picture (14), confirmed by reports of patients diagnosed as adults (103; 160).
+In 1969, the X-linked form of myotubular myopathy was described in a large Dutch pedigree in which the affected males showed muscle fibers resembling fetal myotubes (224).
+A long-term follow-up study of this and another Dutch family shows wide variability in the clinical picture (12), confirmed by reports of patients diagnosed as adults (109; 169).

 The coining of the alternative name "centronuclear" myopathy reflects the argument about whether the basic defect in this disorder is an arrest of maturation of the fetal muscle fibers or whether the central nuclei constitute the main histologic feature.